 - Institute of Art & Law (Fellow, 2015)

-Luke contributes to PLC online practice notes (with Norman Palmer QC): ‘Bailment: Introduction’, ‘Bailment: Types of Bailment’.
+Luke contributes to PLC online practice notes: ‘Bailment: Introduction’, ‘Bailment: Types of Bailment’.

-Luke is due to begin teaching in 2017 on the LLM in Art, Commerce and Law at Queen Mary University of London.
+Luke teaches regularly on the LLM in Art, Business and Law at Queen Mary University of London.

-Luke lectures for Central Law Training on: ‘Disputes over Commercial Goods: The Law and Procedure Explained’ and ‘Contentious Probate: Current Issues and Problem Areas for Practitioners’.
-Also ad hoc webinars and conferences on probate and estates and commercial topics.
-He speaks regularly to solicitors on all areas of his practice.
+Luke also gives ad hoc webinars and conferences on probate and estates and commercial topics and speaks regularly to solicitors on all areas of his practice.